MadeBaruna/paimon-moe/README.md

 # [Paimon.moe](https://paimon.moe)

 Your best Genshin Impact companion!
-Help you plan what to farm with ascension calculator and database.
-Also track your progress with todo and wish counter.
+Paimon.moe helps you plan what to farm with ascension calculator and database.
+It also tracks your progress with a todo and wish counter.

 Created with [Sapper](https://sapper.svelte.dev/) + [Tailwind CSS](https://tailwindcss.com/)